 EXECUTIVE SUMMARY

 This document establishes the Model Business Practices for Retail Customer energy usage information communication.
 Specifically, these Model Business Practices establish an information model for energy usage information.
 These Model Business Practices do not limit the form or function of the information model and is exemplary, but not exclusive, of the information that may be communicated in a consistent format among a variety of Entities, including, but not limited to, Distribution Companies, energy service providers, meter-reading entities, and Retail Customers.
 Such communication may occur via multiple systems and devices.
-Establishment of this energy usage information model will standardize a common data format which may be used when information is communicated between Distribution Companies, third parties and energy use Retail Customers which may aid Retail Customers in tracking and managing their energy use.
+Establishment of this energy usage information model will standardize a common data format which may be used when information is communicated between Distribution Companies, third parties and Retail Customers which may aid Retail Customers in tracking and managing their energy use.

 These Model Business Practices do not require that wholesale electricity markets administered by system operators adopt this energy usage information model since system operators generally do not maintain or have access to the system of record for individual Retail Customer energy usage information and load data or individual Retail Customer forecasted usage and load data.
 These Model Business Practices are not intended to replace applicable Governing Documents, and, in the event of a conflict, the latter documents shall have precedence over these Model Business Practices.
 Without limiting the foregoing, these Model Business Practices are only applicable to the extent the information covered by this energy usage information model is collected, managed or communicated pursuant to the applicable Governing Documents.
 Retail Customer energy usage information communication encompasses a variety of interactions between Distribution Companies, Retail Customers and energy services providers.
 In a business environment where best practices are voluntary, these Model Business Practices may be applied within the context of regulatory or other market requirements and agreements.

-Energy Usage Information Model
+REQ.18.4 Energy Usage Information Model

-The energy usage information model herein is organized consistent with several related models, including the IEC TC57 Common Information Model [IEC 61968 Part 9], ZigBee Smart Energy Profile 2.0 [SEP2.0], that are defined by the Energy Information Standards Alliance [EIS Alliance] and Open Automated Data Exchange [OpenADE].
+The energy usage information model herein is organized consistent with several related models, including the IEC TC57 Common Information Model [IEC 61968 Part 9], and ZigBee Smart Energy Profile 2.0 [SEP2.0], that are defined by the Energy Information Standards Alliance [EIS Alliance] and Open Automated Data Exchange [OpenADE].
 The energy usage information model, where possible, uses classes, information elements and attribute names drawn from the CIM and the cited references.